RulyTafzil/lazarus/README.md

 - [python-gnupg](https://pypi.org/project/python-gnupg/) if you want PGP
   sign/encrypt support (optional)

-Lazarus is a modern frontend for the amazing CLI based email system.
 Lazarus began as a fork of [Dodo](https://github.com/akissinger/dodo), created by Aleks Kissinger, and still shares some foundational code with that project.
 See [Relationship to Dodo](#relationship-to-dodo) below for the full attribution and licensing details.
-This README describes Lazarus as it exists today, which has diverged from upstream Dodo in several ways such as a persistent split-pane thread preview, a built-in rich-text compose editor, mail filter rules, signatures, an updated theme system, and more.
+Lazarus as it exists today has diverged from upstream Dodo in several ways such as a persistent split-pane thread preview, a built-in rich-text compose editor, a 'card' view mode for email lists, mail filter rules, signatures, an updated theme system, and more.

-As an email client, Lazarus is feature-complete for daily use but not exhaustively tested.
-Since it's built on notmuch, all operations work through tags and file moves rather than deleting anything outright, so you're very unlikely to lose mail to a bug — but as with any hackable tool you maintain yourself, use your own judgment.
+Lazarus is feature-complete for me personally, but has not been exhaustively tested.

 ## Main goals